gotspam/f5-architectures-with-ansible/docs/class1/module2/lab1.rst

 Prompting for user input
 ========================

-You need to prompt the user to provide a password to Ansible.
+You will create a playbook to prompt the user to provide credentials.
 Use the ``vars_prompt`` in your Playbook.

 **Run a BIG-IP tmsh command.**

 #.
 Create a playbook ``cmd.yaml``.

-   - Type ``nano ./playbooks/cmd.yaml``
+   - Type ``nano playbooks/cmd.yaml``
    - Type the following into the ``playbooks/cmd.yaml`` file.